ilbagatto/scaliger/README.md

 in the Earth's rotation), *TDT* is a uniform time scale which is needed as an argument for mathematical theories of celestial movements.

-The exact value of the difference `DeltaT = TDT - UTC` can be deduced only from observations/ Approximate Delta-T in seconds for a given Julian Date may be obtained by `DeltaT(jd float64) float64` function.
-To correct a date for *TDT*, simply add DeltaT seconds divided by `86400` (seconds per day).
+The exact value of the difference `DeltaT = TDT - UTC` can be deduced only from observations.
+Approximate value in seconds for a given Julian Date may be obtained by `DeltaT(jd float64) float64` function.
+To correct a *JD* for *TDT*, add DeltaT seconds divided by `86400` (seconds per day).

 ```go
 jd := 2459040.5  // Julian date for 2020-07-10